smguru/pragmagrid.github.io/_people/p-uthayopas.md

 ---
 title: Uthayopas
 firstname: Putchong
-affiliation: Head, Department of Computer Engineering, Faculty of Engineering, Kasetsart University
+affiliation: Acting Vice President for Information, Kasetsart University
 imagesrc: "p-uthayopas.png"
 layout: person
 categories:
  - "steering"
 ---

-**PRAGMA Role:** PRAGMA Steering Commitee Member.
-I am a member of Resources Working Group, Cyber learning Group where I lead the team that engage in the building of PRAGMA resources infrastructure.
-Currently, we are also working on the building of VM cloud and SDN testbed for PRAGMA.
+**PRAGMA Role:** Steering Committee Member.
+I am a member of the Resources Working Group where I lead the team that engages in the building of PRAGMA resources infrastructure.

-**Related Work:** My research interests include the Grid and Cloud Middleware.
-Driving the growth of HPC community and the application of computational capability in solving real world problem that increases the quality of life.
-In addition, I also interest in how to educate next generation computer scientists in Thailand.
+**Related Work:** My research interests include Grid Computing, Cloud computing, resources management in distributed systems, and energy efficiency in a Large-scale computing system.
+I am a board member of Thailand E-Science Infrastructure Project under NECTEC/NSTDA.
+I am also serving as the President of Computational Science and Engineering Association, Thailand.

 [Website][1]